ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 ## Creating or Updating item from file
 {: #ac-fileinput}

-The plug-in provides you the functionality of creating or updating items from JSON format request body store in a file.
+The plug-in provides you the functionality of creating or updating items in JSON format stored in a file.

-There are two ways to create items via CLI.
-First method is through flags and second method is using file.
-We have already seen the flag method above.

 Following is how you can create collection from a file.